anpachzi/Cats/README.md

 # Cats

-The api used are here:
+The api used can be found here:

 https://alexwohlbruck.github.io/cat-facts/ (for the cat facts)